jasoncodes/jasoncodes.com/_posts/rails-3-nested-resource-slugs.markdown

 gem 'friendly_id', '~> 3.2'
 {% endhighlight %}

-Create the slugs table.
+Next, create the slugs table.
 This is where FriendlyId stores information on all current and previous slugs to allow existing URLs to continue to function even if we rename an account or project.

 In a production app you should [301 redirect any old slugs to the latest slug](http://norman.github.com/friendly_id/file.Guide.html#redirecting_to_the_current_friendly_url) by checking `resource.friendly_id_status.best?` in a `before_filter`.
 This will prevent search engines from seeing the same content at different URLs.